rockset/rockset-js/packages/cli/reference/local.md

   -h, --help            show CLI help
   -t, --tag=production  only download Query Lambda versions marked with this tag -y, --yes             bypass the safety checks, and automatically engage in dangerous actions

+DESCRIPTION
+  Note: For operating systems that are case insensitive (eg. MacOS and Windows), it is possible that two different Query Lambdas from the server will be associated with the same paths on disk.
+This command will skip Query Lambdas that would otherwise overwrite each other.
 ```

 _See code: [src/commands/local/download.ts](../src/commands/local/download.ts)_